-5 3.4 The St. Patrick's day 2015 geomagnetic storm
+3.4 The St. Patrick's Day 2015 geomagnetic storm

-In order to look for comparable LTEs in a similar geomagnetic storm category, the author turned to the G4 geomagnetic storm that occurred during the St. Patrick's day of 2015 which has been thoroughly studied (Astafyeva et al., 2015; Cherniak et al., 2015; Nava et al., 2016; Yao et al., 2016; Jin et al., 2017; Zhang et al., 2018).
-In Fig. 5, the variability of the geomagnetic indices, Dst and Kp, and the vertical interplanetary magnetic field for a period of days (March 13 - March 27) in the month of March 2015 can be observed.
-GIMs and $\Delta$ VTEC maps are shown in Fig. 6.
-In the $\Delta$ VTEC maps it was possible to observe a positive ionospheric storm starting on March 17, 2015 at $\sim$ 18:00 UT right over the southern Atlantic, right north off the Antarctic coast.
-This positive storm started to move westward and it reached its maximum strength on March 18, 2015 at $\sim$ 02:00 UT with a peak of $\Delta$ VTEC = 12.88 TECU (Fig. 6).
-In this case however, the enhancement of VTEC observed in the southern hemisphere is not a LTE, it is only the sourthern crest of the EIA which underwent an increment of VTEC and shifted several degrees southward.
-On the other hand in the $\Delta$ VTEC maps of March 17, 2015 starting at $\sim$ 22:00 UT, negative ionospheric storms were also observed and they lasted until the end of the day of March 18, 2015.
-These both results agree well with the ones from previous studies, using different methods, for the St. Patrick's day 2015 storm (Astafyeva et al., 2015; Yao et al., 2016).
-It can also be finally noticed in Fig. 6, in the $\Delta$ VTEC maps, that at 02:00 UT the day before and the day after the maximum peak of the positive ionospheric storm there are no anomalous variations of the observed TEC.
+In order to look for comparable LTEs in a similar geomagnetic storm category, the author turned to the G4 geomagnetic storm that occurred during St. Patrick's Day in 2015 which has been thoroughly studied (Astafyeva et al., 2015; Cherniak et al., 2015; Nava et al., 2016; Yao et al., 2016; Jin et al., 2017; Zhang et al., 2018).
+In Fig. 5, the variability in the geomagnetic indices, Dst and Kp, and the vertical interplanetary magnetic field for a period of days (13-27 March) in the month of March 2015 can be observed.
+GIMs and Δ VTEC maps are shown in Fig. 6.
+In the Δ VTEC maps it was possible to observe a positive ionospheric storm starting on 17 March 2015 at \sim 18:00 UT right over the southern Atlantic, just north of the Antarctic coast.
+This positive storm started to move westward and it reached its maximum strength on 18 March 2015 at \sim 02:00 UT with a peak of $\Delta VTEC = 12.88 \text{ TECU}$ (Fig. 6).
+In this case, however, the enhancement of VTEC observed in the Southern Hemisphere is not a LTE it is only the southern crest of the EIA which underwent an increment of VTEC and shifted several degrees southward.
+On the other hand, in the Δ VTEC maps of 17 March 2015 starting at ~ 22:00 UT, negative ionospheric storms were also observed and they lasted until the end of the day of 18 March 2015.
+Both of these results agree well with the ones from previous studies, using different methods, for the St. Patrick's Day 2015 storm (Astafyeva et al., 2015; Yao et al., 2016).
+It can also be finally noticed in Fig. 6, in the Δ VTEC maps, that at 02:00 UT the day before and the day after the maximum peak of the positive ionospheric storm there are no anomalous variations of the observed TEC.

-20 3.5 Creation of September 8, 2017 LTE
+3.5 Creation of 8 September 2017 LTE

-For the case of the St. Patrick storm of 2015, for the observed positive one in the southern hemisphere and negative storm in the northern hemisphere, Astafyeva et al. (2015) and Yao et al. (2016) indicated three suitable candidates as the origin mechanisms: the strength of the geomagnetic field, the $B_y$ component of the interplanetary magnetic field and composition changes in the thermosphere.
-On the other hand, for the moderate G3 storm of August 15, 2015 there was not a clear mechanism put forward by Edemskiy et al. (2018) to account for the observed LTEs.
-Only a dependance of the emergence of these LTEs to the interplanetary $B_z$ was hinted at, but still as indicated by the authors of that study it was not their definite conclusion.
+For the case of the St. Patrick storm of 2015, for the observed positive storm in the Southern Hemisphere and negative storm in the Northern Hemisphere, Astafyeva et al. (2015) and Yao et al. (2016) indicated three suitable candidates as the origin mechanisms: the strength of the geomagnetic field, the B_y component of the interplanetary magnetic field and composition changes in the thermosphere.
+On the other hand, for the moderate G3 storm of 15 August 2015 there was not a clear mechanism put forward by Edemskiy et al. (2018) to account for the observed LTEs.
+Only a dependence of the emergence of these LTEs to the interplanetary B_z was hinted at, but still as indicated by the authors of that study it was not their definite conclusion.